ekliao/EricLiaoDigitalGarden/src/site/notes/Eric Liao Interpreting.md

 Welcome!
 This is my first attempt at publishing my nascent digital garden to the world, FWIW.
 Feel free to roam, linger, leave, or connect by email (ekliao@gmail.com) or [LinkedIn](http://linkedin.com/in/ericliaointerpreter).

 I am a freelance conference and court interpreter based in the San Francisco Bay Area, United States.
-Here's my [[Eric Liao - Curriculum Vitae\|CV or Résumé]].
 I am originally from Taipei, Taiwan.
 I interpreter between English and Mandarin Chinese, and also from Taigi (aka Southern Min, Hokkien, or Fukienese).

 ---
 Other Areas of Interest